-As at 31 March 2024, the Group did not have any bank borrowings.
+As at 31 March 2025, the Group did not have any bank borrowings.

-Cash and cash equivalents amounted to HK\$143.0 million as at 31 March 2024 which are mostly denominated in Hong Kong Dollars.
-Although the Group has entered into the JV Agreement which will be subject to the exchange rate exposure of the Renminbi, the Group's main businesses are still conducted in Hong Kong, therefore the Group does not expect to be exposed to any material foreign exchange risks in the next twelve months.
+Cash and cash equivalents amounted to HK\$190.9 million as at 31 March 2025 which are mostly denominated in Hong Kong Dollars.
+Although the Group has some restaurants which are subject to the exchange rate exposure of the Renminbi, the Group's main businesses are still conducted in Hong Kong, therefore the Group does not expect to be exposed to any material foreign exchange risks in the next twelve months.

-As at 31 March 2024, the Group was in a net cash position (net debt divided by equity attributable to owners of the Company plus net debt).
+As at 31 March 2025, the Group was in a net cash position (net debt divided by equity attributable to owners of the Company plus net debt).